WSU-4110/Novelology/README.md

 # Novelology
-A Social Media Platform for Book community
+A Social Media Platform for Book Community

 # Meetings